Kyriosity/read-write/README+/software/README+/dev-naming.md

 <p dir="rtl"><i>"...In the beginning was the Word"</div></i></p><br/>

-Naming is the most meaningful, underrated, and neglected activity in the realm of software.
-When smootly guides through the design and provides intuitive coding, it's seen as granted.
-When names are confusing, bulky, redundant, ambigous - comprehenstion problems and extra efforts are addressed to something else ("complexity of software", "learning curve", and "uniqueness").
+Naming is the most **meaningful**, **underrated**, and **neglected** activity in the realm of software.
+It's seen as granted when smoothly guides through the design and makes coding intuitive.
+When names are confusing, bulky, redundant, or ambiguous - impeded comprehension and efforts are addressed to something else (complexity, legacy, learning curve, and uniqueness).

 ## Process